Insurance

 Europe Third Party Liability

-THIRD-PARTY LIABILITY LIMITATIONS ARE BASED ON MGTOW.
-Operating a GA turbine is probably unaffected.
-Liability limits are usually above this minimum threshold on most policies.
+Third-party liability limitations are based on MGTOW.
+Operating a GA turbine aircraft is probably unaffected, as liability limits are usually well above this minimum threshold on most policies.

 All is not lost, however.
 Insurance companies within Europe deal with the additional liability requirements regularly and may be of assistance.
 You must go through an aviation insurance broker, like in the US, rather than directly to the underwriter.
 To determine your aircraft's third-party liability, reference EU Regulation No 785/2004, Article 7.
 Below is the chart with some added information.